sozercan/kubectl-ai/README.md

 ```

 > Please note that the plugin does not know the current state of the cluster (yet?), so it will always generate the full manifest.

-## Acknowledgements and Credits

-Thanks to @simongottschlag for their work on Azure OpenAI fork in https://github.com/simongottschlag/azure-openai-gpt-slack-bot
-which is based on https://github.com/PullRequestInc/go-gpt3